Tony Powers: Biography

 He was born in Manhattan and grew up in Pelham Parkway in the East Bronx, New York City.
 In the late 1950s, he started writing and selling songs, and began working for Trio Music, a music publishing firm established in the Brill Building by Jerry Leiber and Mike Stoller.
 One of his early songs, "Remember Then", became a hit for The Earls in 1962; some versions, and Powers himself, but not original record labels, state that it was co-written with Beverly Ross.
 Powers soon established a writing partnership with Ellie Greenwich, co-writing The Exciters' 1963 hit "He's Got The Power" and Jay and the Americans' "This Is It" with her; and then co-writing, with Greenwich and Phil Spector, "Today I Met The Boy I'm Gonna Marry" for Darlene Love, and "Why Do Lovers Break Each Other's Heart" for Bob B. Soxx & the Blue Jeans (later also a UK hit for Showaddywaddy).

 In the mid-1960s, Powers moved to Don Kirshner's Screen Gems publishing company, an arm of Colpix Records.
-He continued to have success as a songwriter, with hits including Spanky & Our Gang's "Lazy Day", and Keith's "98.6 (song)” both co-written with George Fischoff.
+He continued to have success as a songwriter, with hits including Spanky & Our Gang's "Lazy Day", and Keith's "98.6" both co-written with George Fischoff.
 With Ritchie Adams, he also co-wrote "We're the Banana Splits", intended as the theme song for The Banana Splits TV series in 1968.
 Other writers with whom Powers shared songwriting credits in the 1960s include Jeff Barry, Artie Kornfeld, Jack Keller, Al Kooper, and Mark Barkan.

-During the late 1960s, Powers began to feel that "writing solely for commercial purposes was far too limiting and restrictive", and began writing songs that "concern the 'human condition' seen from a working-class viewpoint... for the most part social and political comments, usually couched in dark humor with a bit of sarcastic anger."
+During the late 1960s, Powers began to feel that "writing solely for commercial purposes was far too limiting and restrictive", and began writing songs that "concern the 'human condition' seen from a working-class viewpoint... for the most part social and political comments, usually couched in dark humor with a bit of sarcastic anger".
 He began performing his own material in clubs in New York and Los Angeles, where he later settled.
 He released an album on his own label, Home-Made (My Real Name is Howard Stanley Puris), in 1971.